security-notes/infobyte-faraday-wiki/Installation-Community.md

 <a name="client-kali"></a>
 ##### Kali

 Faraday comes pre-installed in Kali Rolling.
 The package name is **python-faraday**.
-Keep in mind that this package can only be used for the **Community edition**, if you've purchased a **Commercial license** please refer to our documentation for [Pro](http://github.com/infobyte/faraday/wiki/installation-pro) or [Corp](http://github.com/infobyte/faraday/wiki/installation-corp) installation.
+Keep in mind that this package can only be used for the **Community edition**.

 In order to run Faraday in Kali:
 ```
-$ systemctl start postgres
+$ systemctl start postgresql.service
 $ cd /usr/share/python-faraday
 $ python2 faraday-server.py
 $ python2 faraday.py